SophistSolutions/Stroika/Documentation/Design Overview.md

 Stroika types follow the convention of providing a ThreeWayComparer function object and an EqualsComparer object for type T, as static members of that type T If-and-only-if the comparitors can be parameterized.
 These are **not** available (as nested members) if they cannot be parameterized.

-But in either case (whether parameterizable or not) they are supported with operator <=> and operator== (assuming C++20 or later) or the equivilent in C++17 and earlier.

-One subtlety that does occasionally need to be accomodated (especailly pre-C++20) is telling a less comparer from an equals comparer, etc in overloads.
+One subtlety that does occasionally need to be accomodated is telling a less comparer from an equals comparer, etc in overloads.
 This is done with Common::ComparisonRelationType and Common::ComparisonRelationDeclaration.

 #### Definition of comparison